-People sometimes assume that our happiness is what keeps us together, when actually the opposite is true: Staying together is what keeps us happy.
+People sometimes assume our happiness is what keeps us together.
+But actually the opposite is true: Staying together is what keeps us happy.
 For us, there is no Plan B. We’re going to make this marriage work or die trying.

 Studies show that couples with that sort of determination and commitment tend to fare better than couples who are ready to bail if things don’t work out.

-In a culture steeped in romantic comedies and Disney fairytales, it is easy to enter marriage with unrealistic expectations.
-The secret to success is laying all those expectations aside and, by the grace of God, making the most of the reality with which you’re presented.
+In a culture steeped in romantic comedies and Disney fairytales, it’s easy to enter marriage with unrealistic expectations.
+The secret to success?
+Laying all those expectations aside and, by God’s grace, making the most of the reality with which you’re presented.
+Regardless what kind of decisions you made before marriage.

-Your prince doesn’t have to carry you off on a white charger to a castle in the clouds; if you know where to look, you can find marital bliss just as readily within the walls of a shabby little apartment in a neighborhood full of drug dealers and topless dancers.
+Your prince doesn’t have to carry you off on a white charger to a castle in the clouds.
+If you know where to look, you can find marital bliss just as readily within the walls of a shabby little apartment in a neighborhood full of drug dealers and topless dancers.
+Which is exactly what we did when we were just starting out.

-That’s one of the first things I learned as a new wife.
-In no particular order, here are some of the other lessons 30 years of marriage has taught me:
+That’s one of the first secrets to marital success I learned as a new wife.
+In no particular order, here are some of the other lessons 30 years of marriage have taught me:

 30 Secrets to Success in Marriage